GowriShankarKtkm/GowriShankarKtkm/README.md

 - 👋 Hi, I’m @GowriShankarKtkm
-- 👀 I’m interested in codig and java development
+- 👀 I’m interested in codig and java and Pega development
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning java,Pega
-- 💞️ I’m looking to collaborate on java developers,coders
+- 💞️ I’m looking to collaborate on java developers, Pega developer
 - 📫 How to reach me email:gshankartkm@gmail.com

 <!---